MatrixEditor/pairipcore-vm/README.md

 # pairipcore vm

-Further research has been conducted based on [pairipcore](https://github.com/Solaree/pairipcore), focusing on the virtual machine (VM) used to virtualize code in Android apps as a protection mechanism.
+Further research based on [pairipcore](https://github.com/Solaree/pairipcore), focusing on the virtual machine (VM) used to virtualize code in Android apps as a protection mechanism.

+> [!NOTE]
+> A detailed writeup is work-in-progress and will be published to GitHub Pages
+> soon.
+Deompiler and Disassembler are WIP!

 ## Disclaimer